aManFromAnotherPlanet/Power-BI-finans/README.md

 # Power-BI-finans
 easy finance chart based of simple sample data

+---Features---
--shows sum of profit per month
+- sum of profit per month
 - sum of gross sales by product
 - sum of sales by product and segment

+--Tools---
+- Power BI
+- DAX